Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

-> 12 To-Do items left: 3 High-priority + 2 Non-critical + 1 bug + 1 important Stretch = 7
+> 11 To-Do items left: 3 High-priority + 2 Non-critical + 1 bug + 1 important Stretch = 7

 ### High-priority

 1. **BOARD**: Start a slideshow of the images and goal/affirmation statement - issue [#44](https://github.com/Kernix13/vision-grid-express/issues/44)
-   - I need to refactor `setModalContent` to take an image `src` for the 2nd arg, not the DOM image object.
-Then I should be able to just loop through 'saved-images' in LS.
-Right now I am loading the 1st DOM image on the settings button click
+   - Right now I am loading the 1st DOM image on the settings button click
 2. **ABOUT**: Finish about page copy and styles
 3. **README**: Finish Use of AI + add screenshots